dfoddav2/austrian-flood-monitor/README.md

 Depending on your OS you can start all parts of the application with just a single `bat` or `sh` script from the source directory:

 > [!NOTE]
-> You still have to
+> You still have to install packages and `.env` variables as outlined before.

 For Windows: